TrampolineRTOS/trampoline/examples/cortex/armv7/mk20dx256/teensy31/blink/README.md

 `./make.py`

-If everything went well, program the board (teensy_loader_cli location should be in your path):
+If everything went well, program the board (teensy-loader-cli location should be in your path):

 `./make.py burn`